The PIC10F322 has a reset pin named – MCLR – This is PIN RA3 or physical pin 8 on a PDIP device.

 This is an optional external input that can reset the device.
-The pin is active low – meaning bring the pin to ground will hold the device in reset mode.
+The pin is active low – meaning bring the pin to ground and it will reset the device.

 You also have the option of disabling the MCLR though a configuration word – MCLRE and LVP.
 Setting both MCLRE and LVP to 0, will disable the MCLR pin and RA3 will function as a normal input pin.